3dcitydb/3dcitydb-mkdocs/README.md

 # 3D City Database (3DCityDB) v5 documentation

-Welcome to the repository of the 3D City Database and tool documentation starting from version `5`.
+Welcome to the repository of the 3D City Database and software tools documentation starting from version `5`.

 This page is dedicated to developers.
-Go to the page below to see the documentation.
+Please find the live version of the user manual here:

 :rocket: [docs.3dcitydb.org](https://docs.3dcitydb.org/) :rocket: